What is economics?

 What skills do our students graduate with?

-Economic students are trained to think analytically and, most importantly, critically in solving a wide array of complex problems.
-Our courses emphasize the development of quantitative and data-analysis skills as well as practical written and verbal communication skills.
+Economics students are trained to think critically (about individual consumer conduct, the behavior of U.S. and foreign firms and economies, as well as the connections between them) in order to answer policy-relevant questions and solve a wide array of complex problems.
+Our courses also emphasize the development of quantitative and data-analysis skills as well as practical written and verbal communication skills.